 The Science behind BioNatur

 BioNatur harnesses the power of scientific innovation to address the pressing challenge of plastic pollution.
-Through meticulous research and development, we've engineered plastics that biodegrade in landfill environments, offering a sustainable solution grounded in rigorous scientific principles.
+Through meticulous research and development, we've engineered plastics that biodegrade in anaerobic environments (including most landfills), offering a sustainable solution grounded in rigorous scientific principles.

-BioNatur's proprietary organic additive attracts naturally occurring anaerobic bacteria in the landfill to digest the enzymes and break down the large plastic molecules into smaller organic molecules that the bacteria then recognize as food.
-They then digest these smaller molecules and continue the process until the plastic is fully biodegraded, typically in 8-12 years.
+BioNatur's proprietary organic additive attracts naturally occurring anaerobic bacteria in a landfill to digest the additive and create enzymes that break down the large plastic polymers into smaller hydrocarbons that the bacteria then recognize as food.
+The bacteria then digest these smaller hydrocarbons into water, dirt and gases.

 The Process